-- In the sidebar menu, navigate to Website > Blog.
+- In the sidebar menu, navigate to CMS > Blog.

-- At the top of your blog settings, click Import blog.
+- In the upper right, click Import blog.

 - In the blog import dashboard, click Import new blog.

-- Click select a file to upload your XML file of WordPress posts, then click Upload.
+- Select Import XML file to upload your XML file of WordPress or Squarespace posts.